mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-This file holds the functional aspect of the template (points 2. to 3. described in the template overview.
+This file holds the functional aspect of the template (points 2. to 3. described in the template overview).
 Its main component is a Batch job, and it includes *steps* for executing the broadcast operation from Workday to SAP.

 ## endpoints.xml<a name="endpointsxml"/>
 This file should contain every inbound endpoint of your integration app.
 It is intended to contain the application API.
-In this particular template, this file contains a poll inbound endpoints that query Workday for updates using watermark.
+In this particular template, this file contains a poll inbound endpoints that queries Workday for updates using a watermark.

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
-As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.
+This is the right place to handle how your integration will react depending on the different exceptions.
+This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.